aanyatulasi/sports-companion/README.md

-# 🏆 Sports Companion App
+# 🏆 Sports Companion App v1.0

 A real-time sports companion application that keeps you updated with live scores, match highlights, team statistics, and personalized notifications for your favorite teams and sports.
+Built with modern web technologies and designed for the best user experience.

 ![Sports Companion App Preview](https://via.placeholder.com/800x400.png?text=Sports+Companion+App)